 *Quoted weight from Adidas USA website

-My first few runs came mid summer with some of the driest possible conditions around Sherwood Forest.
-On the trail the Kanadia feels sturdy and supportive with amble cushioning around the heels although seem to run on the heavier side and therefore might not be best used as a racing related shoe.
+My first few runs came mid-summer with some of the driest possible conditions around Sherwood Forest.
+On the trail, the Kanadia feels sturdy and supportive with amble cushioning around the heels, although seems to run on the heavier side and therefore might not be best used as a racing-related shoe.

-In dry conditions and gravel the shoe feels quite rough and harsh.
-It certainly isn't produced from a soft and ultra grippy rubber but on soft grass and in the mud less pliability is required and I felt that momentum was significantly increased.
+In dry conditions and gravel, the shoe feels quite rough and harsh.
+It certainly isn't produced from a soft and ultra-grippy rubber, but on the soft grass and in the mud, less pliability is required and I felt that momentum was significantly increased.
 I certainly wouldn't recommend these shoes on wet rocky surfaces but they really require a specialist trail shoe.

 The biggest test of these shoes for me was September 2012's Ripon edition of the Spartan race and considering the obscenely muddy conditions these shoes came across as close to being the perfect shoe for running a "Spartan" where you're wading through deep soft mud.